AditiDas24/Lab-8_202001259/README.md

     }
 }
 ```
-This new test case checks that the lengthInInches() method returns the expected value when called on each of the Boa objects created in the setUp() method.
-It uses the assertEquals() method to compare the expected value to the actual value returned by the lengthInInches() method.
-The @Test annotation indicates that this is a test method that should be run by JUnit.
+This test case ensures that the lengthInInches() method of the Boa class returns the expected value for each of the Boa objects initialized in the setUp() method.
+The assertEquals() method is used to compare the expected value with the actual value returned by the lengthInInches() method.
+The @Test annotation signifies that this method is a test that JUnit should execute.
 </br>